March 24, 2022 By Debbie Schwartz

 So, even if you are paying the bills, FERPA rules.

-Once your children are off to college, you will want to be comfortable knowing that they have attained a level of maturity which will allow them to control many aspects of their lives in a responsible manner.
+Once your student is off to college, you will want to be comfortable knowing that they have attained a level of maturity which will allow them to control many aspects of their lives in a responsible manner.

 Some of this control will be out of your hands, and some will be negotiable.

-It is important to discuss all these issues with them before they leave for school, so that when and if emergencies occur, everyone will be prepared, and there will be no surprises.
+It is important to discuss all these issues with them before they leave for school, so that if and when emergencies occur, everyone will be prepared, and there will be no surprises.

 Sign Up for the Latest College Ave News